 The playground remains free for children under 7.
 It costs 800 yen for adults and 500 yen for children 7 and over, but guests of the resort get a half price discount.
 You can come and go as you please all day for that price.
 At night part of the playground is used for the water, illumination and projection mapping show to music.
 Guests of the hotel also receive a half price discount for this show.
 Children under 7 are free for this attraction too.

 Our first visit to Hotel Tokinosumika with kids was May 2012.
+(We had stayed in other accommodation in the Tokinosumika resort before and after that).
 At the time my son was 2 and my daughter 15 months old.
 The room was ideal for them.
 It was a 10 tatami room with built in bunk beds, AND a Western type area of the room with two semi double beds, toilet, bathroom and sink.
 Futons are provided, which you take out at night to sleep on.
 It had a beautiful view of Mount Fuji from a bay window with two seats built in.
 The room was air conditioned.

 The rooms are very reasonable (please see the link to the hotel below for up-to-date rates) and are charged per person.
 You can opt to have dinner included or not.
-You can use the hot spring in the hotel for free and for a reduced rate you can gain access to any of the other hot springs on the resort.
+They have long cushions you can borrow for free in the reception area.
+You can use the Kirakubo hot spring in the hotel for free (see paragraph below) and for a reduced rate you can gain access to any of the other hot springs on the resort.
 You also get a reduced price for a lot of the attractions in the Tokinosumika resort, for example the impressive Big Bang Playgroundand Art Museum.

 If you choose to have breakfast included it is buffet style in a large breakfast hall.
 Its not the best buffet I’ve ever been to, but its not the worst either.
 They also have dinner available, but with the choice of restaurants available within the resort you might prefer to venture out.
 The restaurants in the hotel have high chairs for babies and toddlers.
 Accommodation and breakfast is free for toddlers and they will provide you with toddler plates and cutlery to use.
 FOR MORE INFORMATION ON THE TOKINOSUMIKA RESORT IN ENGLISH CLICK HERE.